Lee-CBG/GAT-GPO-VAE/README.md

 > Note on config naming: `gnn_v4*` = the detached model reported in the paper; `gnn_v3*` = the
 > no-detach ablation; `gnn_vae_*` are earlier runs retained for provenance and are **not** the
 > paper's configuration.
+> The five reported RPE1 seeds come from two run families: `gnn_v4sweep_*` supplies seeds 0–2
+> and `gnn_v4_*` supplies seeds 3–4, as neither family contains all five.
+Both use identical
+> configurations and the same detached encoder.

 ---